-- the six essay questions
+- the five one-hour essay questions

-- the two performance examinations
+- the one 90-minute performance test

-- the multi-state bar examinations
+- the 200-question multi-state bar examination

 The program is taught and supervised by Professor Mario Mainero, the law school’s Director of Bar Services.

-For-credit Bar Preparation Courses
+For-Credit Bar Preparation Courses

-Select topics in American law, taught by Professor Mainero, is a survey of all essay subjects covered by the California Bar Exam, and reviews both the substantive law and methods for successfully writing essay examinations in the most commonly tested topics within each of those subjects.
+Select Topics in American Law, taught by Professor Mainero, is a survey of all essay subjects covered by the California Bar Exam, and reviews both the substantive law and methods for successfully writing essay examinations in the most commonly tested topics within each of those subjects.
 There, students will review at least one major essay subject per week, in lecture format, and will complete and review two practice essays per week in each subject.
-This course is open to all Chapman University School of Law students.
+This course is open to all Chapman University Fowler School of Law students.

 Supplemental Bar Preparation Program